DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 ### Creators
 This document is the outcome of a ONE Record pilot project with the "Digitales Testfeld Air Cargo" by the German air cargo community.
 Parties/Persons involved were:

-Lufthansa Cargo, Philipp Billion (in lead)
+Lufthansa Cargo, Philipp Billion

-SOUVEREIGN
+Souvereign, Heidi Han Yin Luu

+Souvereign, Moritz Tölke

 Fraunhofer IML, Oliver Ditz